How to Do an SEO Audit, Step by Step

 Step 4: Judge your content honestly

 Read your most important page as if you were a first-time customer.
 Is it obvious what you do, who it's for, and what to do next?
 Thin pages (a paragraph or two of vague copy) rarely rank.
-Pages that genuinely answer the questions your customers ask — clearly, in plain language — do.
+Pages that genuinely answer the questions your customers ask, clearly, in plain language.
+Do.

 This is also where you check keywords, but don't overthink it: make sure the words your customers actually type appear naturally in your titles, headings and copy.
-Not stuffed in — just present.
+Not stuffed in, just present.

 How does YOUR site score?